gadillacer/jucci-pay/README.md

-You should take a look at the demo dApp below:
+You should take a look at the demo dApp below

-Steps:
+# First Steps:

 1. Read the instructions at https://github.com/gadillacer/juicy-nft-demo